vcsjones/Presentations/readme.md

 If you have any questions, suggestions, or feedback on any of my material, please contact me through [my blog](http://vcsjones.com/contact/).

 I can't guarentee that I will see issues opened or pull requests on this repository.

+##Completeness

+Not every presentation I've ever given is here.
+This may either be because the presentation is owned by someone else, the presentation is old and I haven't taken the time to commit it, or because I forgot.
+If there is a particular presentation that you are interested in and can't find it here, please see the [Feedback](#Feedback) session to contact me and if I can provide the presentation.